 Clothes, fresh produce, and artisanal bits and bobs are extremely cheap to buy across the country (especially in Huaraz).
 The artisanal products and handmade clothes are also of fantastic quality.
 Invest in something (anything!) made from alpaca or llama.
 Although heavy, my llama jacket has saved my ass on too many occasions.
 Nowhere in the world will you find such quality at those prices.

 The North Star

 Don’t skip the north of Peru, it’s worth a visit.
 From Trujillo, Huacachina and the jungle, near Pucallpa, there is so much more to Peru than Lima, The Sacred Valley and Cusco.
 Town hop through the less touristy regions, jump into the jungle from the north and enjoy the coast.
 Just be sure to visit this end of Peru.

 Foreigners are exempt from paying VAT on property, once you provide your passport and visa entry card to the hostel or hotel.
 There are hosts who will play dumb, but with a little explanation, you will never be forced to pay the VAT.

 Note: VAT is only applied when you pre-book via online sites such as Booking.com.
 In Peru, it’s always cheaper to enquire and book face-to-face.

 Bring your own toilet roll.
 Everywhere.
-And not just for busses, or public bathrooms etc. This applies for majority of hostels too.
-One of our biggest spends in Peru was toilet roll.
+And not just for buses, public bathrooms etc. This applies to the majority of hostels too.
+One of our biggest expenses in Peru was toilet roll.
 A nuisance, but a necessity.

 Wherever or whatever you choose to do in Peru, know you’re a lucky son of a gun.
 What a country and what an experience you’ll have.